 a) Media Publicity

 Many startups don’t have big marketing budgets.
-So attracting the attention of your potential customers, you need to get some media publicity.
+Thus, to attract the attention of your potential customers, you need to get some media publicity.

-A good and affordable way to get this publicity is to send out a press release.
+A good and affordable way to get this publicity is to send a press release.

 Depending on your budget, you may also consider event sponsorships.
 How can you tell if your press release or event sponsorship is significant enough to earn publicity?